Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-mutation.md

   });
 ```

-⌛ First we call the function to get the price of the listing
+⌛ First, we call the function to get the price of the listing

-⌛ then we get the total by getting the price of the listing and the multipling it by the amount of travelers on the trip.
+⌛ then we get the total by getting the price of the listing and then multipling it by the amount of travelers on the trip.

 ⌛ next we create an instance of the stripe library

 ⌛ then we create a charge to the customers card.

 Next up we can create the params to send to DynamoDB: